-Crush the gingersnap cookies into coarse crumbs. you’re looking for a coarse sandy texture.
-I’ve found a great tool for crushing cookies are cans of pumpkin, though rolling pins work well too.
+Crush the gingersnap cookies into coarse crumbs.
+You’re looking for a coarse sandy texture.
+A great tool for crushing cookies are cans of pumpkin, though rolling pins work well too.

 Melt 2 tbsp butter and mix with the gingersnap crumbs.
 Press the butter gingersnaps into the protein tray so that it forms an even, flat layer.
 Broil in the Suvie for 4-5 minutes until browned, but keep an eye on it so it doesn’t burn.
 Let the crust cool.

 Using a hand or stand mixer beat together the cream cheese, sour cream, and sugar for 1-2 minutes until smooth.
 In a separate bowl whisk together the eggs, egg yolks, vanilla, and heavy cream.
 Slowly add the egg mixture to the cream cheese on low speed being sure to scrape down the sides of the bowl when you’re halfway through.